apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 <div style="text-align: justify">
 <p>
-This blog is comparing the performance of different RDMA-based shuffle plugins for Spark.
+This blog is comparing the shuffle performance of Crail with SparkRDMA, an alternative RDMA-based shuffle plugin for Spark.
 </p>
 </div>